 4.3.
 Entrants also acknowledge and accept that stories submitted may be used for publicity purposes in the relation to the Campaign either by Oxford or its affiliates.

 4.4.
 In the event Oxford, at its sole discretion, decides to monetize any of the entries submitted under the terms above, a separate agreement between the Entrant and Oxford will be entered into; payment of royalty, if any, will be in accordance with the standard terms and conditions of Oxford.
 The Entrant agrees to accept these standard terms and conditions where applicable.

 4.5.
 All entries are accepted free from any copyright infringement and the Entrant warrants to Oxford that his/her original work to which (for the avoidance of any doubt) all moral rights he/she may have in the entries are hitherto waived and no entries submitted can be reproduced either in print form or online by the Entrant or any other third party without first obtaining the express written consent of Oxford.

 5.1.
 By participating in the contest, Entrants (and guardians for Entrants aged below 18), hereby agree that:

 5.1.1.
 Oxford may collect personal data about Entrants including, without limitation: name, phone number, email address, date of birth, identity card number, biographical information, name and state of school/institution;

-5.1.2. winners’ full names, representative schools, photos, images, likeness and cities and states of residence may be used for publicity purposes related to the competition, either in print or online; and
+5.1.2. winners’ full names, representative schools, photos, images, likeness and cities and states of residence may be used for publicity purposes related to the campaign , either in print or online; and

 5.1.3.
-Oxford and its affiliates may use Entrants’ personal data for purposes of this competition.
+Oxford and its affiliates may use Entrants’ personal data for purposes of this campaign.